mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

     source bin/activate
     easy_install -i http://tg.gy/current tg.devtools

 We are installing TurboGears from the index http://tg.gy/current which has all the TurboGears dependencies with their specific and working versions.
-It is important that we are specifying the index, otherwise it would install a newer version of any dependency which might not be working with TurboGears.
+It is important that we specify the index, otherwise it could install a newer version of a dependency which might not work with TurboGears.

 Creating the project
 --------------------

-There are many options for you to quickstart a TurboGears project as however you wish.
-For example, you can disable authentication for a project, or use Mako or Jinja for templating or generate just a single file application.
+There are many options for quickstarting a TurboGears project.
+You can disable authentication for a project, use Mako or Jinja for templating or generate a single file application.
 For more information run the ``paster quickstart -h`` command.

 For the TurboGag project, we are going to use Jinja templates and the built-in authentication and authorization.
 Let's generate our project.